aseriousbiz/abbot-docs/src/guides/js-async/index.md

 })();
 ```

-Because of this, we also provide promisified versions of libraries, like Axios and Request-Promise.
+Because of this, we strive to provide you with promisified versions of useful libraries that fit well in this execution model, like Axios and Request-Promise.
 Axios is a Promise-based HTTP client, and if you prefer the old Request library, Request-Promise is its Promise-based version.
-Here are some usage examples:
+Here are some usage examples for both, showing how you can query the GitHub API using a pre-generated Personal Access Token saved as a [secret in the Bot Brain](xref:managing-secrets):

 ## Axios